allenai/OLMo/README.md

 ```

 ### Inference on finetuned checkpoints

-If you finetune the model using the code in [Fine-tuning](#fine-tuning), you can use the conversion script to convert a native OLMo checkpoint to a Hugging Face-compatible checkpoint.
+After fine-tuning the model using the code in the [Fine-tuning](#fine-tuning) section, you can use the conversion script to convert a native OLMo checkpoint to a HuggingFace-compatible format.

 ```bash
 python scripts/convert_olmo_to_hf_new.py --input_dir /path/to/olmo/checkpoint --output_dir /path/to/hf/checkpoint/ --tokenizer_json_path tokenizers/allenai_gpt-neox-olmo-dolma-v1_5.json